Back to blog

 pip install litellm --upgrade

-# 3. Rotate all API keys in your environment
+# 3. Rotate every API key in your environment

 # OpenAI: platform.openai.com/api-keys